 “When you look at what's happening in banking today, where much of the customer interaction used to be in the branch?
 All of a sudden COVID hit, and you can't go to your branch anymore.
 That’s digital transformation.”

-And while digital transformation accelerates the processes and operations within the organization, what’s more important according to Sacolick, is it’s changing the way products and services are delivered to customers as well.
+And while digital transformation accelerates the processes and operations within the organisation, what’s more important according to Sacolick, is it’s changing the way products and services are delivered to customers as well.

 “We're enabling new ways for customers to interact with us.
 And that's changing the entire way we go to market - how we sell products, how we market them, how we service them, how we compete for new business.” he explains.